sethderrick/sethderrick/README.md

 - 👋 Hi, I’m Seth Derrick
-- 👀 I’m interested in solving problems using computers
+- 👀 I’m interested in building things
-- 🌱 I’m currently learning AI/ML and data science technologies focused on generative AI using a variety of LLMs and tools/envs
+- 🌱 I’m currently learning AI/ML, data science, and ways to make my Vim workflow more productive.
 - 💞️ I’m looking to collaborate on interesting problems with curious people
 - 📫 You can reach me by emailing seth@sethderrick.tech